 In 1954 a prospector, Everett Davis, sat on this rock face as he surveyed the area east of Eels Creek and north of Upper Stony Lake.
 He had been here before but had never noticed anything special; this time the sun’s light hit the rock just right and the images came out of the rock – some recognizable as humans or animals and others more abstract or fantastical.
 As he pushed away the leaves and moss covering some of the rock face, more and more petroglyphs were revealed.
 He did not know it at the time but he was standing on one of the largest petroglyph sites in Canada.

 (N.B.
 That is not Everett Davis in the image!
-It is also not how it would have looked like to Davis, who found the site overgrown and covered in places with grass, shallow-rooted plants and deadfall.
-Not clear is what makes the petroglyphs pop out as they do.
-Have the cavities created by the original carvers been filled up with sediment over time or were the petroglyphs coloured in even before the Vastokas team used charcoal crayons to make them more visible?)
+It is also not how it would have looked like to Davis, who found the site overgrown and covered in places with grass, shallow-rooted plants, and deadfall.
+The image is from 1961; the rock face is completely exposed and the cavities coloured in – and this was even before the Vastokas team made use of charcoal crayons to make them more visible a few years later.)

 Who carved the images into the rock?